feilipu/NASCOM_BASIC_4.7/README.md

 Transmit buffer is 15 bytes, because the RC2014 is too slow to fill the buffer.
 Receive buffer overflows are silently discarded.

-Two versions of initialisation routines for NASCOM Basic are provided.
+# Mini, Micro, Classic: 32kB MS Basic

+This ROM works with the most basic default versions of the RC2014, with 32k of RAM.
+This is the ROM to choose if you want fast I/O from a standard RC2014.

+This ROM provides both Intel `HLOAD` function and a `RST`, `INT0`, and `NMI` JumP Table.
+This allows you to upload Assembly or compiled C programs, and then run them as described.

-# 56k Basic with integrated HexLoadr
+# Plus: 64kB MS Basic

 This version requires a 64k/56k RAM module.
 The 56k version utilises the full 56k RAM memory space of the RC2014, starting at `0x2000`.

-This ROM provides both Intel HexLoadr functions and a `RST`, `INT0`, and `NMI` JumP Table.
+This ROM provides both Intel `HLOAD` function and a `RST`, `INT0`, and `NMI` JumP Table.
-This allows you to upload Assembly or compiled C programs, and then run them as described below.
+This allows you to upload Assembly or compiled C programs, and then run them as described.

-# 32k Basic with integrated HexLoadr
+# Mini, Micro, Classic: 32kB MS Basic using AM9511A APU Module

+This ROM works with the most basic default versions of the RC2014, with 32k of RAM.
+This is the ROM to choose if you want fast I/O from a standard RC2014, and you have installed an AM9511A APU Module.

+# Mini, Micro, Classic: 32kB MS Basic using LUT Multiply Module

 This ROM works with the most basic default version of the RC2014, with 32k of RAM.
-This is the ROM to choose if you want fast I/O from a standard RC2014.

-It can be used to simply provide accelerated I/O over the standard ROM, and it provides Basic programming space from `0x8000` RAM address.

-Also, this ROM provides both Intel HexLoadr functions and a `RST`, `INT0`, and `NMI` JumP Table.
-This allows you to upload Assembly or compiled C programs, and then run them as described below.

-# 32k Basic with integrated HexLoadr using LUT Multiply Module

-This ROM works with the most basic default version of the RC2014, with 32k of RAM.
 This is the ROM to choose if you want fast I/O from a standard RC2014, and you have installed a LUT (Multiply) Module.

-# 32k Basic with integrated HexLoadr using AM9511A APU Module

-This ROM works with the most basic default version of the RC2014, with 32k of RAM.
-This is the ROM to choose if you want fast I/O from a standard RC2014, and you have installed an AM9511A APU Module.

 ==============================================================================

 # YAZ180

 ASCI0 interrupt driven serial I/O to run modified NASCOM Basic 4.7.

+If you're using the YAZ180 with 32kB Nascom Basic, then all of the RAM between `0x3000` and `0x7FFF` is available for your assembly programs, without limitation.
+In the YAZ180 the area between `0x2000` and `0x2FFF` is reserved for system calls, buffers, and stack space.
+For the RC2014 the area from `0x8000` is reserved for these uses.

+In the YAZ180 32kB Basic, the area from `0x4000` to `0x7FFF` is the Banked memory area, and this RAM can be managed by the HexLoadr program to write to all of the physical RAM space using ESA Records.

+HexLoadr supports the Extended Segment Address Record Type, and will store the MSB of the ESA in the Z180 BBR Register.
+The LSB of the ESA is silently abandoned.
+When HexLoadr terminates the BBR is returned to the original value.

 Two versions of initialisation routines NASCOM Basic are provided.